-The case was an appeal from a decision of the Patent Appeal Board at the Canadian Intellectual Property Office (CIPO) in which patent eligibility was denied to two patent applications filed by Benjamin Moore & Co.
-The inventions claimed in the two applications relate to computer-implemented systems and methods for selecting colors based on scientific findings associating certain mathematically determined color values with human psychophysical responses.
+The case was an appeal from a decision of the Patent Appeal Board at the Canadian Intellectual Property Office (CIPO) in which patent eligibility was denied to two patent applications filed by Benjamin Moore & Co The inventions claimed in the two applications relate to computer-implemented systems and methods for selecting colours based on scientific findings associating certain mathematically determined colour values with human psychophysical responses.

-The appeal was argued on behalf of Benjamin Moore & Co. by a litigation team at Ridout & Maybee LLP consisting of Matt Norwood, Ben Mak, Abbas Kassam, and Erin Stuart.
-The Intellectual Property Institute of Canada (IPIC) joined the case as a third party intervener.
+The appeal was argued on behalf of Benjamin Moore & Co by a litigation team at Ridout & Maybee LLP, which is now part of Smart & Biggar, consisting of Matt Norwood, Ben Mak, Abbas Kassam, and Erin Stuart.
+The Intellectual Property Institute of Canada (IPIC) joined the case as a third-party intervener.

 Ultimately, the Court adopted the test for statutory subject matter in computer implemented inventions proposed by IPIC and endorsed by Benjamin Moore & Co.
 The test requires that CIPO evaluate statutory subject matter during examination of computer-implemented inventions by performing three steps: